redhat-openstack/infrared/docs/source/bootstrap.rst

 .. note:: ``host-key``, ``host-address`` and ``topology-nodes`` don't have default values.
 All arguments can be edited in file or overridden directly from CLI.

 .. note:: Do not use double quotes or apostrophes for the string values
-    in the answers file. `InfraRed` will NOT remove those quotation marks that surround the values.
+    in the answers file. `Infrared` will NOT remove those quotation marks that surround the values.

 Edit mandatory parameters values in the answers file::